|AIRIE Mission Statement

 Re-Os geochemistry enlightens our understanding of how metal and

-HYDROCARBON resources are created and where they are located.
+HYDROCARBON resources are created, when they formed, and where they are located.

-Our work with the petroleum industry includes direct dating of organic material held in potential source rocks, or as migrated hydrocarbon.
+Our work with the petroleum industry includes direct dating of organic material held in potential source rocks, leached from reservoir rocks or from rocks along the migration pathway.
 This is achieved through analysis of the hydrogenous component in black shales, or direct analysis of oils or bitumen.
-Re-Os analyses of hydrocarbons are used to build models for timing of maturation and pathways of migration.
-Our work on sulfides and organic material in carbonaceous shales helps calibrate Earth’s timescale, determine rates for sedimentologic, bio-evolutionary, and tectonic processes, and gives perspective on ancient climates, oceans, global correlation of fauna, and atmospheric evolution.

 |Searching for hydrocarbon in Svalbard|| ||Examining IKU core at SINTEF in Trondheim|